wso2/docs-is/en/includes/references/grant-types.md

 7. The resource server returns requested user information to the client application.

 ## Password grant

 The password grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token by presenting the user's username and password directly to the authorization server.
-This flow is generally considered less secure than other grant types, as it requires the client application to handle and transmit the user's credentials.
+This flow is generally considered less secure than other grant types as it requires the client application to handle and transmit the user's credentials.

-The password grant is primarily used in scenarios where the client application is highly trusted, and the user experience is prioritized over security concerns.
+The password grant is primarily used in scenarios where the client application is highly trusted and the user experience is prioritized over security.
 It is generally not recommended for use in public-facing applications or scenarios where sensitive data is accessed.

 The following diagram shows how the password grant flow works.